 Click here for details

-The Story: The ASU wind turbine has become the iconic symbol of Appalachian's commitment to renewable energy.
-The 100 kW facility is the largest wind turbine in the state of North Carolina.
+The Story: The wind turbine has become the iconic symbol of Appalachian's commitment to renewable energy.
+When it was installed, the 100 kW facility was the largest wind turbine in the state of North Carolina.
 It is situated on the highest point on campus and stands more than 152 feet tall.
 Funding for the turbine came predominately from the student-backed ASU Renewable Energy Initiative with generous support from New River Light & Power Company.

 Want to learn more about Wind?